armeliab/sh25-project/README.md

 | Audio Processing | Butterworth Filter, Noise Reduction (SciPy) |
 | (Optional) Database | Firebase Firestore for storing logs |

+## GDG Challenge
+Total number of team: 4

+Project name: Moodify

+Google technologies used: Firebase, Google Cloud Firestore api, Gemini API

+Problem that could exist in the year 2080:
+   In 2080, even with super advanced technologies like AI and flying cars being human doesn't change.
+We still feel sadness, stress, anxiety, loneliness, fear just like we do today.
+   Maybe by 2080, people are overwhelmed by information, virtual realities, aliens(?), or pressure to be constantly connected.
+No matter how futuristic the world gets, our inner world still needs attention, support, and understanding

+Proposed solution:
+   Our project is to recognize how someone feels and that could be the first step toward healing.
+By generating a response especially one that’s kind, empathetic, or uplifting it gives people something most tech doesn’t: emotional validation

+Code summary:
+The code records the user's voice via the microphone, enhances the audio by applying noise filtering, and saves the audio as a file.
+The recorded voice is then converted into text using speech recognition.
+Next, a classification model from Hugging Face is used to predict the user's emotion based on the voice.
+Based on both the content of the speech and the predicted emotion, personalized mental health advice is generated using Gemini AI.
+Finally, the generated advice is converted back into audio and played to the user.

 ## Setup Instructions

 ### Prerequisites